-Holy Family with the Infant Saint John the Baptist and Putti
+Holy Family at Rest with the Infant Saint John the Baptist and Putti

 |Medium:||oil on canvas|